Norwich City Women F.C.: 2022–present: Integration with Norwich City F.C

 In May 2025, Norwich announced that they would start offering professional contracts to some players, and the following month Ellie Bishop became the first player to sign a professional contract with the club.

+On 3 May 2026, Norwich secured promotion to the third tier of English football following a playoff victory against Moneyfields F.C.
+Held at the Pirelli Stadium, Burton, Norwich led 2–0 but the game finished level and the match went to a penalty shootout.
+Norwich won 6–5 after Sarah Quantrill saved the final penalty.
+Two days later, Norwich announced tha they had parted company with head coach Cook.
+Grace Riglar was named as both the Supporters and Players' Player of the Season.

+It was announced that Norwich would join the FAWNL Northern Premier Division for the following season.
+On 19 June 2026, the club announced that Perry Northeast would be the new head coach, commencing duties on 1 July.

 Long-term vision

-In March 2024 it was revealed that Norwich City Women would receive over £200k after Mark Attanasio bought shares in the parent club with his Norfolk Holdings Group and that this would help with the "longer term vision" of the club.
-Executive Director Zoe Webber said "it will help form part of our strategic plan as we continue to build on the recent success and infrastructure around our women's team".
+In March 2024, it was revealed that Norwich City Women would receive over £200k after Mark Attanasio bought shares in the parent club with his Norfolk Holdings Group and that this would help with the "longer term vision" of the club.
+Executive Director Zoe Webber said: "It will help form part of our strategic plan as we continue to build on the recent success and infrastructure around our women's team."
 Norwich City Community Sports Foundation (CSF) have a Girls Football Development Pathway from under 8's to under 16's that aims to help young players fulfill their potential, with the Norwich City Women first team at the end of the pathway.

 Ground

 Norwich City Women play their home matches at the Community Sports Foundation's The Nest which is named after the former ground of Norwich City FC.
-The Nest is also a community hub and in 2024 Lioness Lauren Hemp, originally from North Walsham, opened a new 3G pitch at the site which is named after her.
-Prior to playing at The Nest they played at Plantation Park Blofield, also the home of Norwich United F.C.
-Since they became integrated into Norwich City F.C the women's team have played several league games at Carrow Road, including a match in the 202223 season against Ashford Town and two fixtures during the 202324 season against QPR and Cambridge United.
+The Nest is also a community hub and in 2024, Lioness Lauren Hemp, originally from North Walsham, opened a new 3G pitch at the site which is named after her.
+Prior to playing at The Nest, they played at Plantation Park, Blofield, also the home of Norwich United F.C.
+Since they became integrated into Norwich City F.C, the women's team have played several league games at Carrow Road, including a match in the 2022–23 season against Ashford Town and two fixtures during the 2023–24 season against QPR and Cambridge United.
 Manager Andy Cook said in October 2024 that it would be "huge to play there more often".